emmajanedrews/base-template/_posts/2017-08-11-tips-for-lowering-your-electric-bill-during-the-summertime.md

 {% include youtube.html %}

 The first thing that usually comes to mind in the summertime is going to the beach, vacations, and relaxing by the pool.
+I used to think the same thing.
 That is, until I became a homeowner and got my first summer electric bill.

 In Florida, they charge you more during the summer for your electric bill than they do in the wintertime.
 I’ve got a list of tips that will help reduce the sticker shock on your bill during the summer.

 **1. Try running your pool for only six hours a day.**

-**2. Set your A/C to 70 degrees or higher.** The best temperature during the day is at 82 degrees, and 75-77 degrees at night.
+**2. Set your A/C to 70 degrees or higher.** The best temperature during the day is at 82 degrees, and 75 to 77 degrees at night.

 **3. Turn the thermostat down on your hot water heater from 140 to 120 degrees.**